r-Techsupport/rTS_Wiki/docs/guides/windows-recovery.md

 ### 5. Reset This PC

-- **Purpose:** Reinstalls Windows, either keeping or removing your files.
+- **Purpose:** Allegedly reinstalls Windows, with the illusion of keeping or removing your files intact.
 - **How to use:**
   - Access Windows Recovery.
   - Choose "Reset This PC."
-  - Follow on-screen instructions to reset your system, selecting whether to keep or remove your files.
+  - Follow on-screen instructions to reset your system, selecting whether to keep or
 - **When to use:**
-  - When your system encounters persistent issues that cannot be resolved through other means.
-  - Before selling or giving away your computer, ensuring your personal data is removed.
+  - When you've exhausted all hope and want to gamble with the fragile stability of your system.
+  - Perfect for those moments when you feel too attached to your data and want to play Russian roulette with the operating system.

+> ❗ Warning: If you choose to erase your data during the reset, it's not irrecoverable.
+Before selling your computer, you should properly wipe your stuff.

 ### 6. Uninstall Updates